 How to Use It

-Let’s say, the sales manager uploads the quarterly report to SharePoint.
-Having a notification workflow in place will automatically trigger a notification to send an email to the decision-makers, informing them the quarterly sales report is uploaded for review.
+Let’s say, the sales manager uploads their department’s quarterly report to SharePoint.
+Having a notification workflow in place will automatically send an email notification to the decision-makers, informing them that the report is available for review.

 4. Automation Workflows

-By setting up this workflow, users can automate and execute tasks automatically based on the actions taking place within the SharePoint environment.
+By setting up this workflow, users can execute tasks automatically based on the actions taking place within the SharePoint environment.

 How to Use It